 Michele Derwin assumed the role of Middle School Athletics Coordinator in September 2017.
 She joined the SAC faculty in 2005 as a science teacher in the Middle School.
 She has a bachelor’s in kinesiology from Acadia University and a B.Ed. from Nipissing University.
 Michele teaches grades 5, 7, and 8 health and physical education as well as grade 7 science.

 University of Guelph - Bachelor of Arts D'Youville College - Master of Science in Education

 Colby Dockerty joined the Middle School in September 2015 to teach grade 6 math, science, language and PhysEd.
 Prior to this he taught grade 8 for three years at Nobleton Public School.
 Colby holds a bachelor's degree with honours in philosophy (minor in history) from the University of Guleph, and a master's in the science of education from D'Youville College in Buffalo.
-A sports enthusiast, Colby helped to coach U12 Soccer and U12 Basketball this year.
+A sports enthusiast, Colby coaches U14 Basketball and U14 Volleyball.